 Mature female Tanner crabs were defined as females of shell condition 3 (SC3, old shell).
 Tanner crab experience a terminal molt upon reaching sexual maturity.
 Shell-age classification approximates the time since the last molt using criteria described by Jadamec et al. (1999).
 Shell condition 2 female crabs were ignored in our study as these are likely to be primiparous crabs.
 These have an extended brooding period, mating in late winter immediately following the terminal molt and carrying the resultant embryos until the following year (Swiney 2008).
 Consequently, primiparous females sampled in year t will hatch their eggs in year t+1 and will not contribute to the hypothesized age 3 juvenile pseudocohort in year t+3 used as the response variable in our S-R analyses.
 Exploratory models showed that S-R results were not appreciably different when shell condition 4 (SC4) females were excluded, consequently this class was excluded from analysis, as they may have lower fecundity.
 Finally, SC5 crabs (very, very old shell) were ignored due to comparatively high rates of barrenness, lower fecundity and low abundance.

-For both juveniles, and mature female crabs, average catch-per-unit-effort (CPUE) for size/SC class k in year i for strata s (Cksi) was calculated as:
+For both juveniles and mature female crabs, average catch-per-unit-effort (CPUE) for size/SC class k in year i for strata s (Cksi) was calculated as:

 Cksi=sjkfjkAjnsi , (eq.
 1)